mdshw5/fastqp/README.md

     optional arguments:
-      -h, --help            show this help message and exit -q, --quiet           do not print any messages (default: False) -s SAMPLE, --sample SAMPLE
+      -h, --help            show this help message and exit -q, --quiet           do not print any messages (default: False) -s BINSIZE, --binsize BINSIZE
-                            number of reads to bin for sampling (default: auto sample ~200,000 reads)
+                            number of reads to bin for sampling (default: auto) -n NREADS, --nreads NREADS
-      -k {2,3,4,5,6,7,8,9,10}, --kmer {2,3,4,5,6,7,8,9,10}
+                            number of reads sample from input (default: 2000000) -k {2,3,4,5,6,7,8,9,10}, --kmer {2,3,4,5,6,7,8,9,10}
                             length of kmer for over-repesented kmer counts (default: 5)